Nikan152435/Portfolio/README.md

   job title

 At the moment I am studying at the Institute of Advanced Training "Netology" in Moscow, by profession a front-end developer.
 After graduating from university, I am looking for a job as a junior developer with internships and job familiarization, as I am a young aspiring programmer.
 No work experience.
+The date of receipt of the main diploma is approximately November 22, the date of graduation is approximately February 23.

 Im Moment studiere ich am Institute of Advanced Training „Netology“ in Moskau, von Beruf Front-End-Entwickler.
 Nach meinem Universitätsabschluss suche ich einen Job als Junior-Entwickler mit Praktika und Berufseinarbeitung, da ich ein junger angehender Programmierer bin.
 Keine Berufserfahrung.
+Das Datum des Erhalts des Hauptdiploms ist ungefähr der 22.
+November, das Datum des Abschlusses ungefähr der 23.
+Februar.

   Languages